matt-dray/coloratio/README.md

 ## Example

 There is currently one function, which assesses the colour-contrast ratio of two user-provided colours.
-You can provide hex values, namee colours, or both.
+You can provide hex values, named colours, or both.

 ``` r